 Gaza was the initial location for UNRWA microfinance activities, which began in 1991 with an initial capital fund of less than US $500,000.
 Several of our initiatives were also first launched there, including collective loans to groups of women entrepreneurs, in 1994, and microenterprise credit loans, in 1997.
-Over the twenty-two years since the first loans were given, Gaza has accounted for 34 per cent of our microfinance work, receiving a total of 101,965 loans worth US $115.8 million.
+Over the twenty-four years since the first loans were given, Gaza has accounted for 28 per cent of our microfinance work, receiving a total of 112,271 loans worth US $131.6 million.

 In the year before hostilities broke out in December 2006, Gazans received 12,000 loans, worth a total of US $10.00 million.
 After the subsequent blockade and sanctions, however, it has become more difficult for us to maintain the growth we achieved in the past.
-In 2012, clients in Gaza received 3,602 loans, five per cent more than the 3,443 they received the previous year.
-The decline in our contribution to Gaza's economy was more marked, falling from US $6.21 million to US $5.67 million.
+In 2014, as a result of the war during July-August, clients in Gaza received just 2,967 loans, 19 per cent less than the previous year.
+This improved by 24 per cent when clients were financed with 3,678 loan in 2015 with a portfolio valued at US $5.8 million.

 UNRWA has maintained a commitment to ensuring that all Gazans, no matter their economic status, age or gender, have access to our microfinance.
-The percentage of our clients who are women increased in 2012, it stands at 38 per cent.
-Refugee youth between 18 and 30 years of age constitute 23 per cent of our clients; in 2012, these young Gazans received 1,070 loans worth US $1.43 million.
+The percentage of our clients who are women increased in 2015, it stands at 41 per cent.
+Refugee youth between 18 and 30 years of age constitute 28 per cent of our clients.
+In 2012, these young Gazans received 1,036 loans worth US $1.34 million.
 A majority of our clients in the Gaza Strip, 77 per cent, are those considered low-income, earning no more than double the Palestinian national poverty line.